 Successful state building has, nevertheless, raised the stakes of holding – and losing – power.
 While Somaliland has remained largely committed to democratic government, elections are increasingly fraught.
 Fear of a return to bitter internal conflict is pushing more conservative politics: repression of the media and opposition, as well as resistance to reforming the increasingly unsustainable status quo.

-A militarized rule in the restive and previously lightly “occupied” eastern borderlands with Puntland (a “semi-autonomous” federal state of Somalia) – specifically the regions of Sool, Sanaag and southern Toghdeer – is not new but has become the default setting.
-The presence and degree of popular acceptance of a more conservative Islamist government and society have grown.
+The militarized rule in the restive and previously lightly “occupied” eastern borderlands with Puntland (a “semi-autonomous” federal state of Somalia) – specifically the regions of Sool, Sanaag and southern Toghdeer – is not new but has become the default setting.
+The presence and degree of popular acceptance of more conservative Islamist government and society has grown.
 The government’s soft approach to extremists in its midst is more evident following terrorist attacks with alleged links back to Somaliland in neighboring Djibouti and Puntland and the existence of a discreet Al-Shabaab presence across the country.

 In the short term, especially now that elections are postponed, the government and its international supporters must find ways to support greater dialogue between political parties and key interest groups, particularly parliament’s upper House of Elders (the Guurti) and the business community, or risk further fragmentation of authority.
 This requires national consultation over the election (or reselection) of the Guurti, the parliament’s upper house; the 2001 constitution calls for its election every six years, but it remains largely unchanged since 1997.
 The over-used constitutional contingency clause that allows the Guurti to rule on election postponement in the interests of “stability” should be urgently reviewed.